16 August 2015

 The 2022/23 summer provided many challenges for Barrier Air with continuous rain and low cloud.
 It was certainly not the summer the airline had hoped for after Covid and the challenges of fuel hikes.
 Nonetheless the airline weathered the storms.
 Difficulties with road access to both Kaitaia and Whitianga and have their air services though the grass runway at Whitianga remains problematic.
 The extended Thursday service to Kaitaia continues with three flights being offered on Thursdays.
 Barrier Air also elected to maintain the Great Barrier Island-Tauranga over the winter with flights being offered on Fridays and Sundays.

 Since its inception as Barrier Air the airline has transformed itself from an operator with a hotch-potch fleet of piston aircraft to a modern airline with a professional and dynamic management, enthusiastic staff and a fleet of five turbo-prop Cessna Grand Caravans equipped with state of the art navigational equipment and presented with a modern corporate colour scheme flying close to 100,000 people every year.
-The airline's investment in equipment, systems and communities has paid off with the airline carrying some 70,000 passengers per annum and with a reputation among Great Barrier Island and Kaitaia locals as a solid operator.
+The airline's investment in equipment, systems and communities has paid off with the airline garnering a reputation in the communities it serves as a solid operator.
 This busy airline continues to look to grow its business as it comfortably and confidently weathers the challenges all airlines face as it climbs even higher.

 2 comments: